Rugby Park

 During the 1994–95 season the stadium capacity was reduced to 18,128 as a result of the construction of three new stands - the Moffat Stand, the Chadwick Stand and the East Stand.
 The renovated stadium opened on 6 August 1995, with a friendly match against Blackburn Rovers F.C.
-Rugby Park has since further renovations, with an artificial pitch being installed in the summer of 2014, safe standing available from November 2019 and underground heating installed in 1999.
+Rugby Park has since undergone further renovations, with an artificial pitch being installed in the summer of 2014, before a new hybrid grass pitch was installed in August 2026, safe standing available from November 2019 and underground heating installed in 1999.
 In August 2010, the West Stand was renamed the Frank Beattie Stand in honour of former player Frank Beattie who captained Kilmarnock to their Scottish League Championship victory in 1965.

 As well as football matches, Rugby Park has also hosted rugby matches, most recently between Scotland and Georgia in July 2016.
 The venue has also hosted four international football matches for the Scotland national football team in 1894, 1910 and two most recently in 1997.